• Skip to primary navigation

 There are a few companies that I like getting my cast iron from.
 Truthfully some of my cast iron skillets have just been purchased on Amazon for simplicity's sake.
 When I was first getting into cast iron skillets, I was convinced I wanted some higher quality iron, but I was not prepared for the high price tag.
 Cheaper options were chosen until that time came.
 Here are the cast iron pans that I recommend.

-• This by far is the company that I gravitate towards for all my cast iron needs.
+- This is a great company for cast iron needs.
 They come pre-seasoned with grapeseed oil.
 Their Dutch Oven is in particular impressive because of the thought they gave to it being used for breadmaking.

 There are many benefits of cast iron skillets and I love using these as a resource and tool in my kitchen!